-Director, Institute for Natural Medicine and Prevention • Dean, Maharishi College of Perfect Health • Chair, Department of Physiology and Health • Professor, Physiology and Health • Co-Director, PhD Program in Physiology
+Director, Institute for Natural Medicine and Prevention • Dean, College of Integrative Medicine • Professor, Physiology and Health • Co-Director, PhD Program in Physiology

 Dr. Schneider is a physician researcher specializing in the field of natural medicine.
 For more than a decade, he and his collaborators have examined the efficacy of Maharishi Ayurveda and the Transcendental Meditation (TM) technique for the prevention and treatment of chronic diseases, especially hypertension and cardiovascular disease.
 Dr. Schneider is one of the founding faculty of the Department of Physiology and Health, and a consultant to the National Institutes of Health and the Center for Disease Control and Prevention on natural medicine.

 Professor, Physiology and Health • Professor, Education • Associate Director, Institute for Natural Medicine and Prevention

 Since 1972, Dr. Nidich has conducted research on the effects of Maharishi Ayurveda on hypertension, self-actualization, drug abuse, and aging factors.
 He is co-investigator on several major National Institutes of Health (NIH) grants supporting study of Maharishi Ayurveda and cardiovascular disease.

 Carolyn King, PhD

 Senior Researcher, Maharishi University of Management Research Institute • Professor, Department of Physiology and Health, Maharishi University of Management

 Dr. King conducted the first federally funded research projects involving the TM technique and is actively involved in research on the effects of TM on health.
 She has a BA in Sociology from Southern Arkansas University, and an MA and PhD in Psychology from the University of Michigan.

 Maxwell Rainforth, PhD